Neutrino dispersion relations at finite temperature and density in the Left-Right Symmetric Model: Introduction

-In contrast with results obtained previously \cite{Quimbay1995,Quimbay1999}, on this work we calculate the most general neutrino thermal self-energy analytically for the case where fermion and gauge are massive and with the presence of non-vanishing leptonic chemical potentials.
-We show how the general expression for the neutrino effective thermal mass obtained from the most general neutrino thermal self-energy can be reduced for specific cases to the thermal effective masses known in the literature.
+In contrast with the calculations performed previously in \cite{Quimbay1995,Quimbay1999}, in this work we calculate analytically the most general left-handed neutrino thermal self-energy for the case of a medium constituted by leptons and bosons with mass and where the medium is characterized by non-vanishing leptonic chemical potentials.
+We show that the left-handed neutrino effective thermal mass obtained from this most general self-energy can be reduced for specific cases to the form of effective thermal masses known in the literature.

-A former work about fermion dispersion relations at finite temperature has proceeded along the general remarks made by \cite{Weldon1982a} and considering the possible extensions concerning parity and chirality violation.
-Later on reference \cite{Quimbay1995}, it was calculated the neutrino dispersion relations at finite temperature in the context of the ESM for an electroweak plasma with vanishing leptonic chemical potentials.
-On this reference the neutrino dispersion relations from the electroweak unbroken phase were calculated using an analytical approach, while these dispersion relations from the electroweak broken phase were calculated using a numerical approach for the difficulty to develop an analytical calculation.
-Additionally in \cite{Quimbay1999}, the neutrino dispersion relations from the electroweak unbroken phase of the ESM were obtained for a plasma with non-vanishing leptonic chemical potentials.
-On this last reference, the neutrino effective thermal masses were obtained on the basis of the leptonic chemical potentials.

-Many other works approaching to the problem of fermionic dispersion relations at finite temperature and density do exist in the literature (for instance, to see the references into \cite{Quimbay1995,Quimbay1999}).
-Particularly, in \cite{Wizansky2006} the finite temperature corrections to the density of neutralinos which could be relevant to the dark matter problem were calculated.
-Another relevant work on this field is presented in \cite{Riotto1997}, where the propagation of Majorana fermions at finite temperature and density was studied and the results were applied to describe the thermodynamical properties of a system with neutralinos on the framework of a minimal supersymmetric extension of the ESM.
-In context of neutrino physics, related calculations have been performed in order to obtain the refraction index and other related thermodynamical quantities for these particles \cite{Masood1993,DOlivo1992}.
+Different aspects related to the dispersion relations of neutrinos propagating in a medium have been studied previously.
+For instance, some calculations in the context of the ESM have been performed in order to obtain the refraction index \cite{Nieves1989}, the effective potential \cite{DOlivo1992}, the damping rate \cite{Tututi2002} and some properties of the collective excitations of neutrinos in a medium \cite{Boyanovsky2005}.
+The study of fermionic dispersion relations at finite temperature and density in other frameworks different to the ESM has been also considered.
+Particularly, in the context of a minimal supersymmetric extension of the ESM, it have been studied some electromagnetic properties of neutrinos in a medium \cite{Masood1993}.
+Additionally in \cite{Wizansky2006} the finite temperature corrections to the density of neutralinos, which could be relevant to the dark matter problem, were calculated.
+Another relevant work was presented in \cite{Riotto1997}, where the propagation of Majorana fermions at finite temperature and density was studied and the results were applied to describe the thermodynamical properties of a system with neutralinos in the framework of a minimal supersymmetric extension of the ESM.